ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 **************

 The L2 cache is the coherence point for current AMD Instinct™ MI-series GCN™ GPUs and CDNA™ accelerators, and is shared by all :doc:`CUs <compute-unit>` on the device.
-Besides serving requests from the :doc:`vector L1 data caches <vector-l1-cache>`, the L2 cache also is responsible for servicing requests from the :ref:`L1 instruction caches <desc-l1i>`, the :ref:`scalar L1 data caches <desc-sL1D>` and the :doc:`command processor <command-processor>`.
-The L2 cache is composed of a number of distinct channels (16 per XCC on :ref:`MI300 <mixxx-note>`, and 32 on :ref:`MI200 <mixxx-note>` and older CDNA accelerators at 256B address interleaving) which can largely operate independently.
-Mapping of incoming requests to a specific L2 channel is determined by a hashing mechanism that attempts to evenly distribute requests across the L2 channels.
-Requests that miss in the L2 cache are passed out to :ref:`Infinity Fabric™ <l2-fabric>` to be routed to the appropriate memory location.
-See :cdna3-white-paper:`9` for more information.
+Besides serving requests from the :doc:`vector L1 data caches
+<vector-l1-cache>`, the L2 cache also is responsible for servicing requests
+from the :ref:`L1 instruction caches <desc-l1i>`, the :ref:`scalar L1 data
+caches <desc-sL1D>` and the :doc:`command processor <command-processor>`.

+The L2 cache consists of several distinct channels (32 channels for the :ref:`MI200 <mixxx-note>` and older CDNA accelerators, each utilizing 256B address interleaving.
+These channels can operate largely independently, but the system supports a maximum of two instances.
+In contrast, the CDNA3-based :ref:`MI300 <mixxx-note>` features 16 channels per XCD, each with a capacity of 256KB and also utilizing 256B address interleaving, allowing for a total of up to *eight* instances.
+Incoming requests are mapped to specific L2 channels using a hashing mechanism designed to evenly distribute the requests across the available channels.
+Requests that do not find a match in the L2 cache are forwarded to the :ref:Infinity Fabric™ <l2-fabric>, which routes them to the appropriate memory location.
+For more details, see :cdna3-white-paper:9.

 The L2 cache metrics reported by ROCm Compute Profiler are broken down into four
 categories: